-Mention the term 'medical tourism' and the majority of people will immediately think of places such as Belgium
+Mention the term 'medical tourism' and the majority of people will immediately think of places such as Belgium, Poland and India, all of which have been keen to promote their image among patients seeking treatment abroad.

 However, an American cosmetic surgeon has revealed that New York is becoming increasingly popular among British and southern European patients, and has witnessed a 15 per cent increase in medical tourists from those regions over the last 12 months.